 The Mobility Component of DLA considers what help you may need to be mobile and looks at whether you need someone to provide guidance or supervision when you are outside on unfamiliar routes (lower rate) or whether you have severe mobility problems.

-PIP is designed to help with some of the extra costs caused by long-term ill health or a disability.
+PIP is designed to help with some of the extra costs caused by longterm ill health or disability.
 What you receive will depend on how your condition affects you.
-When you make a claim for PIP, you will be assessed so that the Department of Work & Pensions can work out what level of support you should receive.
-Your award will be assessed on a regular basis.
+When you make a claim for PIP, you will be assessed by health professionals to work out what level of support you should receive.
+Your award will be assessed on a regular basic.

 Attendance Allowance is a tax-free benefit for people aged 65 or over who have specific care needs because of an illness or disability (either physical or mental).